Here are some of our frequently asked questions. Hopefully they will provide you with the information you need, but if

 How do online sessions work?

 It might feel scary or uneasy to have therapy sessions online but they can be as effective as face-to-face sessions.
-We will aim to create a safe and contained space for us to work together.
+We aim to create a safe and contained space for us to work together.
 You will need access to a device with a webcam and microphone and to have a stable internet connection.

 The online platform that Adélie Psychology use is Zoom.
 This is an encrypted service and is free for you to access and download here and from your mobile device’s app store.

 Prior to your appointment we will send you an email which contains a private link which you can click to enter the meeting.
 Through Zoom you can use the whiteboard to draw things and your Psychologist can share documents with you.

 We will email you more thorough guidelines and tips before you have your first online session.
 If you have any concerns about how online sessions using Zoom will work please contact us.